Personal Injury Protection – PIP?

 - Any other non-family passengers (and pedestrians) involved in an accident.

 Is there anything PIP doesn’t cover?

 PIP typically does not cover injuries caused by using motorcycles (PIP coverage is available for motorcycles, but is usually very expensive), recreational or off-road vehicles, mopeds, or farm equipment.

-PIP will not cover intentional injuries caused by the insured, the insured person if the injuries were caused due to organized racing activity, or an insured person while committing a felony.
+PIP will not cover intentional injuries caused by the insured.
+For example, if the insured person’s injuries were caused due to an organized racing activity, or while committing a felony.

 PIP also will not cover any services that the insurance company deems unreasonable, unnecessary, related to the accident, or outside three years from the date of the accident.